 A stock split is a decision by the company’s board of directors to increase a company’s number of shares, causing a decrease in the stock price and making shares more affordable.
 A stock split does not change a company’s value or total market capitalization as dilution does not occur.

-When stock splits occur, especially when large, well-known companies do them, they tend to gain a lot of media attention.
+When stock splits occur, especially when large, well-known companies do them, they tend to gain much media attention.
 But what is a stock split exactly?
 How does it impact investors?
 And why do companies choose to split stocks?
 In this post, we’ll answer all these questions and more.

 Defining a Stock Split